neurospin/pypreprocess/README.rst

 To begin with, you may also want to install the pre-compiled version of SPM (in case you don't have matlab, etc.).
 Just run the following

      bash continuous_integration/install_spm.sh

-First install the above dependencies by **copy-pasting** the following commands in a terminal:
+First, install neurodebian-travis

       bash <(wget -q -O- http://neuro.debian.net/_files/neurodebian-travis.sh)

-      sudo apt-get install python-scipy python-nose python-nibabel python-sklearn

-      sudo apt-get install python-nipype python-pandas python-pip
+Second, install the python packages pip, scipy, nose, nibabel, sklearn, nipype, pandas.
+If you have a python virtual environment, just run:

+      pip install scipy nose nibabel sklearn nipype pandas

+If not, make sure to install pip (run: 'sudo apt-get install python-pip').
+If you want to install these locally, use the --user option:

-      pip install nilearn --user
+      pip install scipy nose nibabel sklearn nipype pandas --user

+If you want to install these for all users, use sudo:

+      sudo pip install scipy nose nibabel sklearn nipype pandas

-Finally, install pypreprocess itself by running:
+Finally, install pypreprocess itself by running the following in the pypreprocess:

        python setup.py install --user

+or simply 'python setup.py install' in a virtual environment.

 After Installation: Few steps to configure SPM on your own device
 =================================================================
-There are two cases:
+There are three cases:

+* If you have used the pypreprocess/continuous_integration/setup_spm.sh or install_spm script, you have nothing to do.

-* If you have matlab and spm installed, then specify the location of your SPM installation directory like so
+* If you have matlab and spm installed, then specify the location of your SPM installation directory and export this location as SPM_DIR:

         export SPM_DIR=/path/to/spm/installation/dir

-* If you have installed a pre-compiled version of SPM then, specify the location of the SPM executable like so
+* If you have installed a pre-compiled version of SPM then, specify the location of the SPM executable and export as SPM_MCR:

         export SPM_MCR=/path/to/spm_mcr_script (script implies spm8.sh)